olaisolheim/OblivionAerospace/README.md

 # Changelog

+**v0.1.3**
+* Corrected the bottom node size of all three heat shields and tweaked some reentry parameters.
+Many thanks to Hattivat for testing and pointing this out. :)

 **v0.1.2**
 * Added an auto-shroud to the Conical Heat Shield.
 It works like an engine shroud.
 Just add something to the heat shield's bottom node (like a decoupler) and the shroud/adapter will appear!